New video of Pirates fan's 21-foot fall shows what led to tragic accident

 New video of Pirates fan Kavan Markwood's fall shows what led to the tragic accident at Pittsburgh's PNC Park during a game last week.

-The video appears to show Markwood jumping up from his seat in excitement and his legs clipping the railing in right field, sending him tumbling 21 feet onto the field.
+The video, taken from behind Markwood, shows him sitting in his seat in right field, then appearing to jump up from his seat in excitement.
+His legs clip the railing directly in front of his seat, sending him tumbling 21 feet onto the field below.

 The new video adds context to the fall, which Pittsburgh Public Safety is treating as "accidental in nature."